Interbotix/interbotix_ros_arms/interbotix_examples/interbotix_turret_control/README.md

 # interbotix_turret_control

 ## Overview
 This package can be used to control the motion of any of the five [X-series turret](https://www.trossenrobotics.com/c/robot-turrets.aspx) platforms.
 Essentially pan-and-tilt mechanisms, the turrets can be manipulated either using a SONY PS3 or PS4 controller via Bluetooth and/or a GUI.
 The target audience for this package are users who prefer to operate the turrets without having to directly program them.
-For those who *do* want to program them, please note that the Dynamixel register 'Drive_Mode' is set to work with a 'Time-based Profile' as opposed to the 'Velocity-based Profile' that the robotics arms are set to work with (more about that [here](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#profile-velocity112)).
-You can easily change that by subtracting '4' from the turrets' 'Drive_Mode' registers located in the *interbotix_sdk/config* directory.

 Regarding naming conventions, there are three parts to a turret's name.
 The first two letters correspond to the robot model name.
 For example, the 'WidowX' platform is signified by 'wx'.
 The next two letters describe the type of motor used in the turret.
 There are only two choices available: 'xl' and 'xm'.
 Finally, the last letter signifies if the 'tilt' joint is composed of a single motor ('s') or dual motors ('d').
 Thus, the 'PhantomX XL430 Robot Turret' can be abbreviated as 'pxxls'.